GeorginaTS/todo-app/README.md

 ```
 "/api/users"
     POST  "/login" - Validate password with token and bcrypt
-    GET   "/:id" - Response with all user information
+    GET   "/:id" - Response with all user information, validated with token
     POST  "/auth" - Verification token and password
 ```